 • Appliances: The type of cooking appliance you use can also affect the cooking temperature.
 For example, a gas grill may have different heat distribution compared to an electric oven, so you may need to adjust the cooking temperature accordingly.

-See also How to cook fresh mussels
+See also How to cook skinless bratwurst

 It is important to note that cooking temperatures can vary depending on personal preference and cultural norms.
 Therefore, it is always recommended to use a reliable meat thermometer to ensure that pork is cooked to the right internal temperature for safety and desired doneness.